rydmike/rydmike.github.io/blog_layout_and_theming.md

 ![image](https://user-images.githubusercontent.com/39990307/138179261-66df7b87-3a1b-4ab0-9006-d8b02ad468e6.png)
 _**Moving scrollbars to the edge.**_

 We also assigned a `ScrollController` to `Scrollbar`.
-This controller may when needed be passed in from parent, where it is created and connected to the actual scrolling view.
+This controller may, when needed, be passed in from the parent, where it is created and connected to the actual scrolling view.

 ```dart
   /// Optional scroll controller for the constrained page body.